isha5258/Connect-4/README.md

 ## Stretch Goals:

-- light and dark mode
+- Light and dark mode
-- glowing/neon light theme for dark mode
+- Glowing/neon light theme for dark mode
-- animate chips falling into position
+- Animate chips falling into position
-- textured chips to mimic actual game peices
+- Textured chips to mimic actual game peices
-- cleaner how to play pop-up button
+- Cleaner how to play pop-up button
-- ability to select player colors
+- Ability to select player colors
-- confetti colors to match winners color
+- Confetti colors to match winners color
-- sound effects for dropping chip and resetting board
+- Sound effects for dropping chip and resetting board
-- implement a drag and drop feature to place chip
+- Implement a drag and drop feature to place chip
-- add mobile responsiveness
+- Add mobile responsiveness
-- record previous winners
+- Record previous winners

 ---